apivideo/api.video-go-client/docs/Videos.md

 )

 func main() {
+    client := apivideosdk.ClientBuilder("YOUR_API_TOKEN").Build()
+    // if you rather like to use the sandbox environment:
+    // client := apivideosdk.SandboxClientBuilder("YOU_SANDBOX_API_TOKEN").Build()
+    req := apivideosdk.VideosApiListRequest{}

-    title := "My Video.mp4" // string | The title of a specific video you want to find.
-The search will match exactly to what term you provide and return any videos that contain the same term as part of their titles. tags := []string{"Inner_example"} // []string | A tag is a category you create and apply to videos.
+    req.Title("My Video.mp4") // string | The title of a specific video you want to find.
+The search will match exactly to what term you provide and return any videos that contain the same term as part of their titles. req.Tags([]string{"Inner_example"}) // []string | A tag is a category you create and apply to videos.
 You can search for videos with particular tags by listing one or more here.
-Only videos that have all the tags you list will be returned. metadata := []apivideosdk.Metadata{*apivideosdk.NewMetadata()} // []Metadata | Videos can be tagged with metadata tags in key:value pairs.
-You can search for videos with specific key value pairs using this parameter. description := "New Zealand" // string | If you described a video with a term or sentence, you can add it here to return videos containing this string. liveStreamId := "li400mYKSgQ6xs7taUeSaEKr" // string | If you know the ID for a live stream, you can retrieve the stream by adding the ID for it here. sortBy := "publishedAt" // string | Allowed: publishedAt, title.
-You can search by the time videos were published at, or by title. sortOrder := "asc" // string | Allowed: asc, desc. asc is ascending and sorts from A to Z. desc is descending and sorts from Z to A. currentPage := int32(2) // int32 | Choose the number of search results to return per page.
-Minimum value: 1 (default to 1) pageSize := int32(30) // int32 | Results per page.
+Only videos that have all the tags you list will be returned. req.Metadata([]apivideosdk.Metadata{*apivideosdk.NewMetadata()}) // []Metadata | Videos can be tagged with metadata tags in key:value pairs.
+You can search for videos with specific key value pairs using this parameter. req.Description("New Zealand") // string | If you described a video with a term or sentence, you can add it here to return videos containing this string. req.LiveStreamId("li400mYKSgQ6xs7taUeSaEKr") // string | If you know the ID for a live stream, you can retrieve the stream by adding the ID for it here. req.SortBy("publishedAt") // string | Allowed: publishedAt, title.
+You can search by the time videos were published at, or by title. req.SortOrder("asc") // string | Allowed: asc, desc. asc is ascending and sorts from A to Z. desc is descending and sorts from Z to A. req.CurrentPage(int32(2)) // int32 | Choose the number of search results to return per page.
+Minimum value: 1 (default to 1) req.PageSize(int32(30)) // int32 | Results per page.
 Allowed values 1-100, default is 25. (default to 25)

-    client := apivideosdk.NewClient("YOUR_API_TOKEN")
-    // if you rather like to use the sandbox environment:
-    // client := apivideosdk.NewSandboxClient("YOU_SANDBOX_API_TOKEN")

-    res, err := client.Videos.List()
+    res, err := client.Videos.List(req)

     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `Videos.List``: %v\n", err)
     }